Port of Call Castries, St Lucia

 Rodney Bay

 Rodney Bay is the island's largest resort, a lively town of shops, beach bars, restaurants, and hotels behind Reduit Beach, a gorgeous sweep of fine sand.
-The resort is 15 minutes by cab to the north of Castries.
+The resort is 8 miles (14km) north from Castries, about 15 minutes by taxi.